Ontario Highway 402: Route description

 Highway 402 has a wide grass median separating the carriageways for the majority of its length.

 Highway 402 begins on the Canadian side of the Blue Water Bridge.
 Across the St. Clair River, Highway 402 continues in Michigan as I-69 and I-94.
 The twin bridge crossing has six lanes of traffic and non-stop freeway access.

-This provides a quicker route than the busier Ambassador Bridge crossing in Windsor, which features over ten traffic lights leading to the four-lane bridge, although that situation is expected to be rectified after the planned Gordie Howe International Bridge is constructed.
+This provides a quicker route than the busier Ambassador Bridge crossing in Windsor, which features over ten traffic lights on Highway 3 leading to the four-lane bridge, a situation recently rectified after the Gordie Howe International Bridge was opened in late July 2026.

 Although Highway 402 passes through Sarnia, it is not intended to operate as a commuter highway; at Highway 40 and westward all ramps leading to the westbound lanes of the freeway were originally signed as "Bridge To U.S.A." without reference to Highway 402, though these have been replaced in the early 2000s with signs saying "402 West Bridge To U.S.A.".

 After descending over the village of Point Edward and passing through a customs plaza, the freeway curves as it crosses Front Street (former Highway 40B) and a former railway line.
 Running north of the former Holmes Foundry (closed in 1988 by owner Chrysler), the route then becomes parallel to and north of Exmouth Street as it dives under the Christina Street overpass and enters the City of Sarnia.

 East of the Murphy Road underpass, the freeway curves to the northeast to bypass its original alignment.
-It crosses the Howard Watson Nature Trail, a mixed-use recreational trail that was converted from a Canadian National Railway (CNR) line in 1988.
+It crosses the Rapids Parkway and the Howard Watson Nature Trail, the latter being a mixed-use recreational trail that was converted from a Canadian National Railway (CNR) line in 1988.

 The highway curves back to its east–west orientation at an interchange with Highway 40 (Modeland Road).
 It passes south of Sarnia Chris Hadfield Airport before exiting the city limits at Mandaumin Road (Lambton Road 26).